ao66ao/makerspaces/pages/about.md

 ## About the Project

 This project maps makerspaces in public libraries in southern Ontario.
 As a prototype, two library systems are included: Toronto Public Library and Hamilton Public Library.
-Explore the __Map__ or __Browse__ word clouds for space types and library systems and to find makerspaces of all sorts found in the region.
-Each corresponding page includes a description of the tools, equipment and space available; the location information of the branch; and a link to the library's website for more information. __Search__ the full record by keyword to find matching makerspaces, or view the __Listing__ for the complete directory.
+Explore the [Map](/map.html) or <b>Browse</b> word clouds for [space types](/spaces.html) and [library systems](/locations.html) and to find makerspaces of [all sorts](/browse.html) in the region.
+Each corresponding page includes a description of the tools, equipment and space available; the location information of the branch; and a link to the library's website for more information.
+[Search](/search/index.html) the full index by keyword to find matching makerspaces, or view the [Listing](/data.html) for the complete directory.
 <br>
 <br>